textpattern/textpattern.github.io/brand/user-docs-guide.md

 The scope of the documentation is primarily on the software’s core functionality.
 The out-of-the-box features and capabilities.

-Until further notice, and to a lesser degree, the user documentation site also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand identity and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.
+To a lesser degree (and until further notice), the documentation site also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.

-With regard to the primary user documentation, it’s better to add new pages when needed than to cover every possible topic in advance without knowing it’s warranted.
+With regard to the primary user documentation, it’s better to write and add new pages when needed than to anticipate every possible topic in advance without knowing it’s warranted.

-If a page already exists, it should be kept current with the latest software release, as well reduced and simplified anywhere it can be.
+If a page already exists, it should be kept current with the latest software release, as well reviewed for refinement on a feasibly regular basis.

 Else, a page can be removed, upon editor review, if the effort to revise it is not worth the return it provides by doing so.
-More likely, any material of value on such a page can be extracted and edited into another relevant location.
+More likely, any material of value on such a page can be recycled into another relevant location.

 ### Depth of page content